 - several X-linked disorders, including fragile X syndrome

-Life Baby test is performed starting from a buccal swab, from which the baby’s DNA is extracted.
-Our expert laboratory technicians analyze the baby’s genes for more than 200 conditions by using the advanced NGS (Next Generation Sequencing) technology.
+Life Carrier Screen test is performed starting from a buccal swab, from which DNA is extracted.
+Our expert laboratory technicians analyze 302 genes from both parents that are responsible for more than 280 conditions, using the advanced NGS (Next Generation Sequencing) technology.

 Recommended for individuals that are planning family and want everything to go right!

-It detects 200+ conditions to give more comprehensive insight into your baby’s health.
+It detects 280+ conditions to give more comprehensive insight into possibility to pass the mutations from your genes to your baby thus influencing to it’s health.

 It utilizes a groundbreaking sequencing technology (NSG), coupled with a leading bioinformatic analysis.